 Friend of AllClear, Avril, was previously diagnosed with cancer.
-After overcoming active treatment and her fears for the future, she is planning to launch a centralised information site for others living with cancer late September 2018.
+After overcoming active treatment and her fears for the future, she launched a centralised information site for others living with cancer: Cancer Central.
 We are delighted to introduce her first guest blog below: Finding happiness after cancer…

 There I was, emotionally battered and bruised at the end of active treatment.